AnonymousCodeSubmitter/DDNCnet-IEEE-TETCI-2025/README.md

 # DDNCnet-IEEE-TETCI-2025

-This repository contains code and data supporting the paper submission to **IEEE DSAA 2025**, focused on GPU-enhanced dynamic network construction and portfolio optimization in financial markets.
+This repository contains code and data supporting the paper submission to **IEEE TETCI 2025**, focused on GPU-enhanced dynamic network construction and portfolio optimization in financial markets.

 ---